 Accounting Procedures for Kentucky School Activity Funds

+Draft (district initiated)

-PERSONNEL BU03.225
+PERSONNEL FO03.225

 - Classified Personnel -

 Expense Reimbursement

 Provided the Superintendent/designee has given prior approval to incur necessary and appropriate expenses, the Board shall reimburse school personnel for school-related travel when such travel is a required part of the duties of the employee or for school-related activities approved by the Superintendent and, when appropriate, the School Council.
 Travel expenses of school-based personnel in SBDM schools shall be paid from Council funds.
 In the case of expenses reimbursed from internal accounts, the Principal shall be the authority for approving reimbursement.
 Travel expenses for guests of employees shall not be reimbursed.